nateofspades/YouTube_FOMO_Annihilator/README.md

 - Science & future technology
 - Software & developer tools

-The list of channels used for the Artificial intelligence category is in `config/channels.json`.
-The lists for the other three categories are in `config/categories.json`; that file also records what kind of source each channel is (for example, a company, creator, or accelerator).
+The list of channels used for the Artificial intelligence category is in config/channels.json.
+The lists for the other three categories are in config/categories.json.

 ## Daily automation and publishing